Getting RTXI:

 2. Install and/or update dependencies.

 Run the install_dependencies.sh script to download dependencies.
-The script is maintained for Ubuntu 14.04.
-If you are using a different or outdated distribution, like Ubuntu 10.04, you will have to look for differently-named packages.
-For old operating systems, some of these packages may no longer exist, and if that's the case, we strongly encourage you to upgrade.
+The script is maintained for Ubuntu 22.04. but it should work for Ubuntu 20.04.
+If you are For old operating systems, some of these packages may not exist, and if that's the case, we strongly encourage you to upgrade.

 $ cd scripts/